WaresWichall/hass-anycubic_cloud/README.md

 Component is working very well so far with a Kobra 3 Combo but will still have bugs that I'll need help ironing out.

-Will only work with one printer for now, do not try and add a second printer on the same account.
+Should work with multiple printers but untested until someone buys me a second printer :)